By Craig Neil

 Information gathered in the 2011 census showed that 57,000 people living in Scotland speak Gaelic, while 23,000 said they could understand Gaelic but could not read, write, or speak it.

-The greatest proportion of people who speak fluent Gaelic live in the Western Isles where around half the population speak it fluently.
+The greatest proportion of people who speak fluent Gaelic lives in the Western Isles where around half the population speak it fluently.
 Additionally, around 5% of people living in the Highland council area speak Gaelic, along with 4% in Argyll and Bute.

 According to the 2011 census, after English, Scottish, and Gaelic, the most common language in Scotland is Polish which is spoken by around 1% of the population (or 54,000 people).